 3. Physically or electronically transfer the money yourself

 I invest in real estate with a really good friend of mine.
-We started investing with our first two homes in 2005.
-So it’s been nine years, and we’ve already earned back the money that we put into the homes.
+We started investing in our first two homes in 2005.
+So, it’s been a little more than a decade, and we’ve already earned back the money that we put into the homes.

 For now, it’s just an old-fashioned check that comes in the mail.
 I immediately deposit it into my checking account.
 Then, before I spend it, I transfer it — in this case — to my Vanguard account.

 My concern is that if I just let it sit in my checking account, I’ll spend it and not even remember where it went.
-So I don’t waste any time.
-As soon as the check clears, I transfer it right over to Vanguard, and put that money to work.
+So, I don’t waste any time.
+As soon as the check clears, I transfer it right over to Vanguard and put that money to work.

 That’s right, you heard me.
 In fact, spending your money immediately can be a great way to put it to work (depending on how you go about it).

 It’s advice I recently gave our daughter.
 Here’s the story:

 She is living on her own for the first time while she finishes college.
 I’ve noticed that she regularly runs out of money just before payday.
 That’s not unusual, and it happened to my wife and I regularly when we were younger.